Firewalls and Network Security Fundamentals

 DMZ and Sensitive Network Isolation

-A demilitarized zone is a network segment that sits between your internal network and the internet.
+A DMZ isolates internet-facing systems from your internal network so that compromise of a web server does not automatically give attackers access to databases, customer data, or financial systems.
 It's the place where you put systems that need to be internet-accessible—web servers, email servers, DNS servers, anything that external users need to reach.

 The DMZ concept is that these internet-facing systems are on their own segment, isolated from your internal network by firewall rules.
 If an internet-facing web server is compromised, the attacker can't immediately reach your internal database, your customer information, your financial systems, or anything else valuable.
 They'd have to breach a second firewall to get from the DMZ to the internal network.